selfup/hmrcmd/README.md

 Frontend is in [Hyperapp](https://github.com/hyperapp/hyperapp)

-### Supported Target
+### Supported Radios

 Currently ICOM is the main development focus.

-Kenwood is potentially next on the list!
+However you can input any HEX you like, so technically anything!

 ### Releases/Executables